 Pros And Cons Of Lattice Multiplication

 The pros: It makes it super simple for even young kids to multiply REALLY big numbers, including numbers with decimals.
-And there is less chance for error than “the regular way” of doing long multiplication.

 And (*cough*) it’s kind of fun…